 The first floor of any building shall be allowed to be a maximum of 18 feet in height.
 When mezzanines, balconies or lofts are provided, first floor heights of 20 feet may be allowed.
 Mezzanine, balcony or loft levels shall be allowed within the first story, as long as they do not cover more than 30% of the first-floor area and stay within the maximum 20-foot first floor height area.
 Mezzanines, balconies or lofts shall not be allowed above the first floor.
-Each floor above the first floor shall have a maximum height of 13 or 12 feet.
-Is 20 feet tall enough for a mezzanine?
+Each floor above the first floor shall have a maximum height of 12 feet.

-For multi-story buildings over two stories in height, there shall be terracing and/or additional setbacks to accomplish vertical articulation is mandated to create relief to the overall massing of the building facades, as discussed later in this chapter.
+For multi-story buildings over two stories in height, there shall be terracing and/or additional setbacks to accomplish vertical articulation is mandated to create relief to the overall massing of the building facades, as discussed later in this section.

 (2) Setbacks/Stepbacks.
-For any building over two stories in height that is built up to the allowable building line (established by the greater of setback or sidewalk requirement), each additional floor shall be setback a minimum of ten (10) feet, or shall be within the allowable envelope as depicted in the figures below.
-All setbacks are measured from the property line:
+For any building over two stories in height that is built up to the allowable building line or "build-to" line.
+Each additional floor shall be setback a minimum of ten (10) feet, or shall be within the allowable envelope as depicted in the figures below.
+The build to line is established by the greater of setback or sidewalk requirement.
+All setbacks are measured from the property line. does the additional stepback apply to only street frontages?